December 12, 2019 | By Brandon Hartsaw

 Lowering benefits can damage employee retention and make it hard to recruit high-quality replacements.
 To attract the best of the best, you will need a competitive benefits package.
 However, those benefits may be cost-prohibitive.

-A partnership with a PEO will lower the cost of benefits and allow you to attract the best employees without damaging your margins.
+Taking advantage of PEO services will lower the cost of benefits and allow you to attract the best employees without damaging your margins.
 You can invest your money in your employees - and the success of your business - instead of handing it over to insurance companies.